zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of dialogue]

 Bill begins our dialogue by shouting to Estelle, “M a’am!
 Ma’am!”
-The expression “Ma'am” (Ma’am) is a way of getting the attention o f a woman, an adult woman.
+The expression “Ma'am” (Ma’am) is a way of getting the attention of a woman, an adult woman.
 It's not as common anymore, though you may still he ar it in certain formal circumstances, especially when you don't know the w oman very well.
 Bill doesn't know Estelle at all, and that's why he is addressin g her or referring to her as “Ma'am.”
 He's trying to get her attention.

 In this case, Estelle says, “Yes?”
 Bill then says, “Ma’am, you're not supposed to be here.
 This is a construction site and you're not  allowed.”
 A “construction site” is a place where they are building a new building.
 It could be a house.
 It could be an office building.
 It could be any kind of structu re.
 Bill says that Estelle is not allowed, meaning she is not supposed to be there.